 for proper function, this balance must remain at a constant ratio of 1:20,

 ensuring that the hydrogen ion concentration in the blood plasma remains a

 A condition in which the acidity of body fluids and tissues is higher than

 normal.
 This results from a defect in the acid-base balance mechanism.

 A hereditary condition characterized by typical symptoms of

-zinc deficiency, such as hair loss, skin
+deficiency, such as hair loss, skin

 lesions, diarrhea, and maldigestion.

 A protein in the muscle that is involved in contraction.

 A substance formed by the breakdown of carbohydrates, and which stores energy